HL7/davinci-pdex-formulary/input/pagecontent/index.md

      <li>
       <a href="https://jira.hl7.org/browse/FHIR-31684">FHIR-31684</a>:
       <p>
-        Guidance was added to <a href="use_cases_and_overview.html#searching-for-formulary-drugs">Additional Guidance</a> to state "As part of the Patient Access API, the client will have the PlanId and can query the MedicationKnowledge with the extension that includes PlanID.When shopping for a health plan, a client system could query for available CoveragePlan resources, then query for FormularyDrugs using the appropriate PlanIDs.
-Alternatively, a client could search for FormularyDrug resources without a specific PlanID using the parameter MedicationKnowledge?PlanID:missing=false (if the server supports the “:missing” modifier for that search parameter."
+        Guidance was added to <a href="use_cases_and_overview.html#searching-for-formulary-drugs">Additional Guidance</a> regarding searching for FormularyDrugs with know PlanIDs and without.
       </p>
     </li>
     <li>